nazunalika/linux-guide-and-hints/docs/el/freeipa.md

 ## Server Migration/Upgrade

 Performing a migration is a multi-step process.
-Typically you are going from one major version of Enterprise Linux (such as 7 or 8) to another (such as 9).
+Typically you are going from one major version of Enterprise Linux (8 or 9) to another (such as 10).
 Regardless of which version you are migrating from, the typical beginning steps are:

 * System's time is verified for time synchronization like using